besi/quicklook-dot/readme.md

 ------------

 - The dot binary is a pre-requisite.
 Install it from <http://www.graphviz.org>
+- To be sure install a symbolic link in your Terminal

+		ln -s `which dot` /usr/bin/dot

 - Copy the QuickLook plugin bundle (.qlgenerator ending) to the folder ~/Library/QuickLook

 Using the plugin
 ----------------

-- You should be able to preview your dot files using the space key in Finder.
+- You should be able to preview your `.dot` or `.gv` files using the space key in Finder.
 - You also see a preview if your file is selected and if you are in column mode (⌘+ 3).
 - You can use a simple `HelloWorld.dot`